jewelsofthought/neshama/site/posts/parashot/Behar.md

 ### Usury

-[[v37](https://www.sefaria.org/Leviticus.25.35-37?lang=bi&with=all&lang2=en)] "do not exact advance or accrued interest,i.e., interest deducted in advance, or interest added at the time of repayment. but fear your God.
+[[v37](https://www.sefaria.org/Leviticus.25.35-37?lang=bi&with=all&lang2=en)] "do not exact advance or accrued interest, i.e., interest deducted in advance, or interest added at the time of repayment. but fear your God.
 Let your kin live by your side as such."

 v25:38]